More about Ruth

 The support from tutors and staff at NTU is great.
 They are always helpful and friendly, creating an environment where questions are encouraged.

-We asked her if she could give a TED Talk on any topic, what would it be about and why would it be important?
+If you could give a TED Talk on any subject, what would it be?

 Ruth: If I could give a TED Talk, it would be about my final year project on how AI can revolutionise the cancer industry.
 This topic is crucial for a general audience to understand because AI has the potential to drastically improve early diagnosis of cancer, leading to better patient outcomes.
 Additionally, AI can be used to discover new drugs more efficiently, reducing the need for extensive animal and human testing.
 This innovation would not only accelerate the development of life-saving treatments but also make the process more ethical and cost-effective.